azer/go-choo-starter/README.md

 * Any file under `./public` directory will be online at same path.
 * Run `make build` to build everything.
 Run `make go-build` and `make ui-build` to build each separately.
 * Run `make clean` to clean everything.
 Run `make go-clean` and `make ui-clean` to clean each separately.

-### Todo

-* Caching is not done yet.
-I'm still experimenting that part.